-In 2012, I founded Shareable Neighbourhood, a grassroots community group that organized tours and workshops about the culture, ecology, and history of Edmonton’s Mill Creek & Old Strathcona neighbourhoods.
+In 2012, I founded Shareable Neighbourhood, a grassroots community group that organized tours and workshops about the culture, ecology, and history of Edmonton’s Old Strathcona neighbourhood.
 Our work culminated in the Old Strathcona Greening Project in 2015.
-In partnership with the City of Edmonton and Rotary Club of Edmonton Whyte Avenue, we got rain barrels and composters into the hands of residents, got them to show off their newly-acquired knowledge of how to use them on public tours, and built a living wall at the Roots on Whyte Community Building.
+In partnership with the City of Edmonton and Rotary Club of Edmonton Whyte Avenue, we put rain barrels and composters into the hands of residents, got them to show off their newly-acquired knowledge of how to use them on public tours, and built a living wall at the Roots on Whyte Community Building.